 Every Dallas home is unique, each with its own style and its own needs.
 Likewise, all the windows in your Dallas home are unique as well.
-Their size, shape, the way they face and more will vary and affect the kind of window treatment that complements them best.
+Their size, shape, the way they face and more will vary and affect which window treatment that complements them best.

 But more than any other factor, the style of window may be the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window types found in Dallas homes.

 What we recommend for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.
+Not only do they offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a common sight connected to decks or patios.
-Since they’re double doors, hinged, and typically have large glass panels Dallas homeowners have a great opportunity to improve their style and light control.
+French doors are hinged double doors, usually with large glass panes, so Dallas homeowners have a great opportunity to improve their style and light control.
 French doors open and close often, so they need a durable window treatment that will still let you control the amount of light you let into your home.

 What we recommend for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly resilient, shutters are a great partner for French doors.
 Their timeless looks and energy-efficiency are also bonuses for your French door.